filipedsguimaraes/knock/README.md

-# Knock Subdomain Scan Recursive
+# Knock Recursive subdomain scan

 Knockpy is a portable and modular python3 tool designed to quickly enumerate subdomains on a target domain through **passive reconnaissance**, **resursive** and **dictionary scan**.